PaloAltoNetworks/prisma-cloud-docs/api/descriptions/cloud/discovery_download_get.md

-Download all cloud scan data in CSV format.
+Downloads all cloud scan data in a CSV format file.

+### cURL Request

+Refer to the following cURL example request:

 ```bash
 $ curl -k \